dcclogin/cubical-sqrt/permutations/TheseusExamples.md

 | (1, 1, 1) <-> (0, 0, 0)

--- we need a map to "drop" the last bit dropLastBit :: f:(A * Bool <-> A * Bool) -> (A <-> A)
+-- do we need a map to "drop" the last bit? dropLastBit :: f:(A * Bool <-> A * Bool) -> (A <-> A)
 | a <-> drop (f a)